mackelab/lsmlsda2020/module1/README.md

 In week 1, you will get to know `brian` and the implementation of a mechanistic model perceptual decision making.

 Tasks:
+- Form a team of up to three members with which you will work on the projects to come.
+Please note that you will have to stay in this team for the rest of the course!
 - Read through background materials 1 - 2.
 - Work on exercises 1 and 2.
-  - create your fork of the repository by accepting the github classroom assignment.
+  - Create your fork of the repository by accepting the [github classroom assignment](https://classroom.github.com/g/6CfgxEtI).
+  - Clone your fork to work locally.
-  - work through the notebook, add code and plots in code cells, add text answer in markdown cells.
+  - Work through the notebook, add code and plots in code cells, add text answer in markdown cells (more details in the notebook).
-  - commit regularly, your last commit before the deadline counts as submission.
+  - Commit regularly, your last commit before the deadline counts as submission.

 ## Reading:
 1) Chapter 16 of Neuronal Dynamics et al.: https://neuronaldynamics.epfl.ch/online/Ch16.html